 We help assess and model the likely financial and operational consequences of Pillar Two, including:

-We can enhance your reporting and data analytics capabilities, including:
+We can enhance reporting and data analytics capabilities, including:

-We help you meet your ongoing reporting and compliance obligations, including:
+We help meet ongoing reporting and compliance obligations, including: